ietf-wg-cats/draft-ietf-cats-usecases-requirements/draft-ietf-cats-usecases-requirements.md

    flexibility, but may not perform as well as customized model in specific domain tasks.
 Customized models are trained for specific industries or domains, and more focused on solving specific problems, but may not be applicable to other domains.
-AI foundation model usually involve mega-scale parametere, while customized model involves large or middle-scale parameters.
+AI foundation models usually involve mega-scale parametere, while customized model involves large or middle-scale parameters.